Volvo V60 Insurance Rates

 Rates are averaged for all Volvo V60 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a quick review of the information touched on above.
+The list below is a brief review of the information covered in the charts and tables above.

-- Drivers age 16 to 20 are expensive to insure, costing up to $408 each month if they have full coverage
+- Teenagers are expensive to insure, with premiums being up to $391 each month for full coverage

-- Consumers who want an increased level of liability coverage will pay about $430 each year to increase from a 30/60 limit to higher 250/500 limits
+- Insureds who purchase higher liability limits will pay approximately $430 per year to raise from a 30/60 limit to 250/500 limits

 Rate Tables and Charts